 - 2. a.
 An electric public utility shall request from every residential customer, on a semi-annual basis, information, determined by the board, as to whether the residential customer, or any person living at the residential customer's address, uses life-sustaining equipment powered by electricity at the residential customer's address.
 If a residential customer responds to the utility's request for information indicating the residential customer or a person living at the residential customer's address uses life-sustaining equipment powered by electricity, the utility shall designate that residential customer as a medical customer. - b.
-Except when a utility experiences an emergency, a utility shall not discontinue service to a medical customer for utility bill nonpayment if a medical customer's condition would be aggravated by a discontinuance of electric service.
-A utility shall require the medical customer to: - (1) provide reasonable proof of an inability to pay a utility bill on or before the bill's due date; and - (2) semi-annually submit a written physician's statement to the utility, stating: - 44 (a) the existence of the medical customer's use of life-sustaining 45 equipment powered by electricity at the medical customer's 46 premises;
+Except after first receiving approval to discontinue service from the board pursuant to R.S.48:2-24 or pursuant to court order, or except when a utility experiences an emergency, a utility shall not discontinue service to a medical customer for utility bill nonpayment if a medical customer's condition would be aggravated by a discontinuance of electric service.
+A utility may require the medical customer to: - (1) provide reasonable proof of an inability to pay a utility bill on or before the bill's due date; and - (2) semi-annually submit a written physician's statement to the utility, stating: - 45 (a) the existence of the medical customer's use of life-sustaining 46 equipment powered by electricity at the medical customer's 47 premises;